A plastic surgeon or a dermatologist?

 What Type of Doctor is Best at Botox?

 Ask about how often they perform Botox, and whether they have achieved Black Diamond Status (for the largest users of Botox).
-Always be certain your Botox will be reconstituted and then used immediatly.
-Botox that sits many hours, days, or even weeks will certainly lose some of the potency, and you many not get the best Botox for your money
+Always be certain your Botox will be reconstituted and then used immediately.
+Botox that sits many hours, days, or even weeks will certainly lose some of the potency, and you many not get the best Botox for your money.
+Truthfully, surgeons should be performing surgery.
+But, a great surgeon will take a lot of time training their expert injectors.
+The nurse injectors in y office administer Botox all day every day.
+I trust them to perform Botox on myself, my wife, my surgical patients and anyone one I are about who wants a natural looking result from Botox.

 The important factors to consider are experience, detailed understanding of the anatomy, and skill of the surgeon injector.
 I would recommend a Board Certified Plastic Surgeon for all plastic surgery and injections involving the soft tissues around the eye.